KirstenPalmier/Metadata-Issue-Tracking-Template/README.md

 # Metadata-Issue-Tracking-Template
-Template to help with metadata curation
+Template to help with metadata curation // issue tracking